henrychris/obsidian-softwareeng/docs/Projects/Writer Dashboard Software.md

 ## Week 1
 - Interviewed writers to get common parts of their workflows to determine features
 - Created repository and file structure
-- Created git hooks to ensure consistent commit naming, code formatting and structure
+- Created git hooks to format code and add structure to commit messages
+- add scripts to setup git hooks
+- add README files to ex